Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 Best Value Option: LinkedIn Recruiter Lite + Kondo

-This combination provides sufficient InMail capacity (30/month) and search capabilities while enhancing messaging organization and efficiency.
-The annual cost ($1,680 for Recruiter Lite + Kondo subscription) remains significantly below the corporate Recruiter license.
+This combination provides sufficient sourcing power (30 InMails/month, advanced search) while Kondo adds the organizational efficiency missing from Lite.
+The annual cost (~$1,680 for Lite + Kondo subscription) remains significantly below the corporate Recruiter license.

 Budget Option: LinkedIn Premium Business + Kondo

-For independents with lower volumes, the Premium Business plan provides 15 monthly InMails with enhanced search capabilities.
-Kondo compensates for the organizational features missing from this tier.
+For recruiters with lower volume needs, Premium Business offers 15 monthly InMails and enhanced search capabilities.
+Kondo compensates for the organizational features missing from this tier, helping you maximize the value of each conversation.

 Enterprise Option: LinkedIn Recruiter Corporate